TommyTran732/Arch-Setup-Script/README.md

 ### Changes to the original project
 1. Enabled AppArmor
-2. Removed swap partition (I will add zram auto config later)
-3. Replaced Snapper with Timeshift (snapper rollback only works nicely with openSUSE's layout and openSUSE's GRUB.
-Since the current layout works better with Timeshift and we don't have any GRUB package with SUSE's patches on the AUR, I opt in for Timeshift instead.
-4. No @snapshot subvolume, since we are setting this up to use with Timeshift.
+2. SUSE - like partition layout
-5. Default umask to 077
+3. Default umask to 077
-6. Firewalld is enabled by default
+4. Firewalld is enabled by default
-7. Improved kernel settings for better security
+5. Improved kernel settings for better security
-8. Minimally setup GNOME 40
+6. Minimally setup GNOME 40

 ### Partitions layout